haxys/MTGA-Decks/Notes/deckbuilding.md

 ## Introduction

-Welcome to the world of organic deckbuilding in _Magic: The Gathering_, where creativity and personal expression take center stage.
-This guide is designed to help you explore the art and science of creating decks that are not only competitive but also deeply enjoyable and reflective of your unique style.
+Welcome to the world of organic deckbuilding in _Magic: The Gathering_, where creativity and personal expression are key.
+This guide helps you explore the art and science of creating decks that are both competitive and enjoyable, reflecting your unique style.

 ### Purpose of the Guide

-The purpose of this guide is to offer a comprehensive look at an organic and creative approach to deckbuilding in _Magic: The Gathering_.
-Whether you're new to the game, a seasoned player, or a software developer interested in creating Magic-related applications, this guide will provide valuable insights and practical advice.
-You'll learn how to build decks that bring joy and excitement to every match while also holding their own in competitive play.
+This guide offers a comprehensive look at an organic and creative approach to deckbuilding in _Magic: The Gathering_.
+Whether you're new to the game, an experienced player, or a software developer interested in Magic-related applications, this guide provides valuable insights and practical advice.
+You'll learn to build decks that are fun and exciting, while also competitive.

 ### Target Audience

 This guide is for:

-- **New Players:** Learn the fundamentals of deckbuilding, discover the joy of creating your own decks, and get inspired by unique themes and strategies.
+- **New Players:** Learn deckbuilding fundamentals, create your own decks, and get inspired by unique themes and strategies.
-- **Experienced Players:** Enhance your deckbuilding skills, explore new ideas, and refine your approach with advanced techniques and iterative testing.
+- **Experienced Players:** Enhance your deckbuilding skills, explore new ideas, and refine your approach with advanced techniques and testing.
-- **Software Developers:** Gain insights into the deckbuilding process that can inform the development of applications and tools for _Magic: The Gathering_.
+- **Software Developers:** Gain insights into the deckbuilding process to inform the development of Magic-related applications and tools.

 ### Overview of the Deckbuilding Philosophy

-This guide is grounded in a philosophy that prioritizes creativity and enjoyment over strict adherence to the metagame.
-The deckbuilding process is driven by personal inspiration, unique ideas, and the desire to create decks that are enjoyable for both the player and their opponents.
+This guide prioritizes creativity and enjoyment over strict adherence to the metagame.
+The process is driven by personal inspiration, unique ideas, and the desire to create decks that are enjoyable for both the player and their opponents.
 The key priorities are:

-1. **Fun to Play:** Ensuring that the deck provides an enjoyable experience for all players involved.
+1. **Fun to Play:** Ensure the deck provides an enjoyable experience for all players.
-2. **Interesting Ideas:** Focusing on unique themes and concepts that make each deck distinctive and engaging.
+2. **Interesting Ideas:** Focus on unique themes and concepts that make each deck distinctive.
-3. **Competitiveness:** Striving to make the deck powerful enough to hold its own in gameplay while maintaining its thematic integrity.
+3. **Competitiveness:** Strive to make the deck powerful enough to hold its own in gameplay while maintaining its thematic integrity.

-By following a structured five-stage process—choosing a format, selecting a theme, picking the cards, testing the deck, and revising it—players can develop decks that reflect their personal style and creativity while also performing effectively in various play environments.
+By following a structured five-stage process—choosing a format, selecting a theme, picking the cards, testing the deck, and revising it—players can develop decks that reflect their personal style and creativity while performing effectively in various play environments.

 ## Chapter 1: Choosing a Format

 Choosing the right format is the foundational step in your deckbuilding journey.
-Each format in _Magic: The Gathering_ offers unique rules and card pools, which can significantly influence your deck's construction and strategy.
+Each format in _Magic: The Gathering_ offers unique rules and card pools that influence your deck's construction and strategy.
 Understanding these formats will help you make an informed decision that aligns with your goals and playgroup preferences.

 ### Understanding Different Formats

-_Magic: The Gathering_ provides a variety of formats, each catering to different playstyles and levels of competitiveness.
-Let's explore some of the most popular formats:
+_Magic: The Gathering_ provides various formats, each catering to different playstyles and levels of competitiveness.
+Let's explore some popular formats:

 #### Standard

 Standard is a rotating format that includes cards from the most recent sets.
 This format provides a dynamic and evolving metagame, encouraging players to adapt to new cards and strategies.
-If you enjoy staying up-to-date with the latest releases and trends in the game, Standard is an ideal choice.
+If you enjoy staying up-to-date with the latest releases and trends, Standard is ideal.
 It offers a fresh and constantly changing environment that challenges you to innovate and stay competitive.

 #### Historic

 Historic is a non-rotating format available on MTGA (Magic: The Gathering Arena).
 It includes a broader selection of cards from various sets, offering a more stable environment compared to Standard.
-Historic allows for a greater diversity of strategies, making it perfect for players who enjoy using a wider range of cards without the constraints of a rotating format.
+Historic allows for greater diversity of strategies, perfect for players who enjoy using a wider range of cards without the constraints of a rotating format.
 This format is excellent for exploring powerful synergies and timeless strategies.

 - **Card Pool:** Historic includes cards from almost all sets available in MTGA, from older sets like _Amonkhet_ to the latest releases.
 It also includes special anthologies and reprints exclusive to the format.
 - **Synergies:** Due to the expansive card pool, Historic supports a wide array of synergies and archetypes.
 For example, you can build powerful tribal decks like Elves or Goblins, intricate combo decks using cards like _Mizzix's Mastery_, or strong control decks leveraging _Teferi, Hero of Dominaria_.